SunOner/sunone_aimbot/README.md

 - Run the command to install the libraries `pip install -r requirements.txt`.
 - I advise you to check the environment by running `checks.py`, it will let you know what and where to fix or re-install.

 1. OpenCV2: Used for debugging images.
 You can install it using `pip install opencv-python`.
-Or install DDxcam right away with cv2 support (See point 8).
+Or install Dxcam right away with cv2 support (See point 8).

 2. NVIDIA TensorRT: Speeds up the process of searching for objects up to 13 times.
 Install it following the [official guide](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 You can also view the file `train_game.py` to see how the model can be exported .pt in .engine with options in code.
 See 'export' block of code or [Export .pt model to .engine part](https://github.com/SunOner/yolov8_aimbot#export-pt-model-to-engine).